Modal realism: Argument from morality

 The argument from morality, as initially formulated by Robert Merrihew Adams, criticizes modal realism on the grounds that modal realism has very implausible consequences for morality and should therefore be rejected.
 This can be seen by considering the principle of plenitude: the thesis that there is a possible world for every way things could be.
 The consequence of this principle is that the nature of the pluriverse, i.e. of reality in the widest sense, is fixed.
 This means that whatever choices human agents make, they have no impact on reality as a whole.
 For example, assume that during a stroll at a lake you spot a drowning child not far from the shore.
-You have a choice to save the child or not to.
+You have a choice to save the child or not.
 If you choose to save the child then a counterpart of you at another possible world chooses to let it drown.
 If you choose to let it drown then the counterpart of you at this other possible world chooses to save it.
 Either way, the result for these two possible worlds is the same: one child drowns and the other is saved.
 The only impact of your choice is to relocate a death from the actual world to another possible world.
 But since, according to modal realism, there is no important difference between the actual world and other possible worlds, this shouldn't matter.
 The consequence would be that there is no moral obligation to save the child, which is drastically at odds with common-sense morality.
 Worse still, this argument can be generalized to any decision, so whatever you choose in any decision would be morally permissible.

-David Lewis defends moral realism against this argument by pointing out that morality, as commonly conceived, is only interested in the actual world, specifically, that the actual agent doesn't do evil.
+David Lewis defends modal realism against this argument by pointing out that morality, as commonly conceived, is only interested in the actual world, specifically, that the actual agent doesn't do evil.
 So the argument from morality would only be problematic for an odd version of utilitarianism aiming at maximizing the "sum total of good throughout the plurality of worlds".
 But, as Mark Heller points out, this reply doesn't explain why we are justified in morally privileging the actual world, as modal realism seems to be precisely against such a form of unequal treatment.
 This is not just a problem for utilitarians but for any moral theory that is sensitive to how other people are affected by one's actions in the widest sense, causally or otherwise: "the modal realist has to consider more people in moral decision making than we ordinarily do consider".
 Bob Fischer, speaking on Lewis' behalf, concedes that, from a modally unrestricted point of view of morality, there is no obligation to save the child from drowning.
 Common-sense morality, on the other hand, assumes a modally restricted point of view.
-This disagreement with common-sense is a cost of modal realism to be considered in an overall cost-benefit calculation, but it is no knockdown argument.
+According to Fischer, this disagreement with common-sense is a cost of modal realism to be considered in an overall cost-benefit calculation, but it is no knockdown argument.